TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 ## Scheduled scrubs

-Should be performed monthly> put the following in the [root crontab](https://github.com/jdrch/Hardware/wiki/Useful-Links#how-to-edit-the-root-crontab-in-debian):
+Should be performed monthly.
+Put the following in the [root crontab](https://github.com/jdrch/Hardware/wiki/Useful-Links#how-to-edit-the-root-crontab-in-debian):

 `@monthly btrfs scrub start /path/to/Btrfs/filessystem`